Kmaina32/Ubuntu-Academy-/README.md

-# Ubuntu Academy - AI-Powered Learning Platform
+# Akili A.I Academy - AI-Powered Learning Platform

-Welcome to Ubuntu Academy, a modern, AI-enhanced online learning platform built with Next.js and Firebase.
+Welcome to Akili A.I Academy, a modern, AI-enhanced online learning platform built with Next.js and Firebase.
 This application is designed to provide a seamless and feature-rich experience for both students and administrators in the Kenyan market.

 ## Key Features